What Factors Affect Heat Pump Installation Cost?

 - Time of year installed (more expensive during busy seasons)

 Despite their name, heat pumps do a lot more than heating.
 They also provide air conditioning and humidity control.
 During the heating season, a heat pump works by moving heat from the cool outdoors into your home; then during the cooling season, it transfers heat from your house to the warm outdoors.
 Heat pumps move heat rather than generate it, so they can heat and cool for significantly less cost than other systems, such as furnaces and central air conditioners.
 They prove to be an efficient alternative to central AC and other heating systems by providing conditioned air at approximately one quarter of the cost.

 Heat pumps are most popular in southern regions where winters are mild and the summers are hot.
 Areas of the country subjected to prolonged winters and subfreezing temperatures are not ideal for this type of system.

-There are five main parts to a heat pump system:
+Here are the main parts of a heat pump that make up this HVAC system:

 - Reversing Valve

 The condenser, compressor and reversing valve – make up the outside unit.
 The evaporator and air handler – are part of the inside air handler unit.